 Increasing numbers of High Growth companies are locating in Ireland to scale up and internationalise their operations.
 The exciting commercial and creative mix on offer, together with a business-friendly environment and speed to market are key motivating factors.
-Ireland is now placing an even stronger focus on attracting High Growth companies that are typically operating less than seven years and have a turnover between $30m-$70m.
+IDA Ireland has a dedicated team that works with High Growth companies that are typically operating less than seven years and have a turnover between $20m-$70m.

-While Ireland has a long track record in attracting large multinational companies, its reputation for attracting High Growth companies is now also flourishing.
-Since 2010, over 100 High Growth global companies have established their operations in Ireland, working alongside IDA Ireland.
+Ireland has a long established reputation for attracting large multinationals and High Growth Companies.
+Since 2010, over 250 high growth global companies have chosen to establish operations in Ireland, working alongside IDA Ireland.

 Ireland offers High Growth companies the ability to quickly establish their operations and rapidly execute their business model.
 They also benefit from a strong pool of local talent (Ireland is ranked number one for the availability of skilled people), a streamlined visa process for non-European citizens and a long-established, innovative and robust infrastructure.

 A wide variety of High Growth companies are choosing Ireland as a launch pad to global success.
-These companies are characterised by swift growth and disruptive business models, and include celebrity eyewear favourite Dita Eyewear, leading Platform as a Service provider Engineyard, the job search engine Indeed.com and Software as a Service provider Marketo.
+These companies are characterised by swift growth and disruptive business models, including Slack, Indeed.com, Qualtrics, and Zendesk.

-The IDA is actively working across all sectors with small, High Growth companies keen to internationalise and grow their business.
-Companies such as Etsy, SquareSpace, Qualtrics, and MongoDB have chosen Ireland for this purpose.
+IDA Ireland is actively working across all sectors with High Growth companies keen to internationalise and grow their business.
+Companies such as Zalando, SquareSpace, Wrike, Asana, and MongoDB have chosen Ireland for this purpose.

 High Growth businesses represent an increasingly important part of Ireland’s high tech business ecosystem.
 These companies can readily tap into the country’s pool of talent and established infrastructure that has been ranked as a top performer when it comes to delivering innovation.

-High Growth companies are encouraged to make the most of opportunities to connect with third-level institutions and their graduates, as well as with indigenous companies of similar scale and potential.
+High Growth companies are encouraged to make the most of opportunities to connect with third-level institutions, as well as with indigenous companies of similar scale and potential.
 Such connections are actively encouraged and facilitated by IDA Ireland.

-TBarry O’Dowd leads a dedicated team focused on the business needs of High Growth companies.
-To date, over 100 high growth companies have successfully scaled and internationalised using Ireland as their European base.
-IDA’s team has members on the ground in California - Irvine and Mountain View, Atlanta, New York, Austin, London and Frankfurt as well as Ireland.
+Rory Mullen leads a dedicated team focused on the business needs of High Growth companies.
+To date, over 250 high growth companies have successfully scaled and internationalised using Ireland as their European base.
+IDA’s team has members on the ground in California - Irvine and Mountain View, Chicago, Seattle, Toronto, New York, Austin, London and Frankfurt as well as Ireland.